 More often than not, pin-up girls in magazines were seen wearing victory rolls, a hairstyle that took voluminous curls and pinned them up to frame the face and add height.
 Still relevant today, stars like Gwen Stefani and Dita Von Teese frequently sport beauty looks like this one from the era.
 Here, Tessa Thompson wears one elongated victory roll above her long, flowing tresses for the MTV Video Music Awards.

-This classic, old Hollywood style worn by Lucy Boynton at this year's Oscars are an obvious ode to Grace Kelly, who was known for her soft, blonde hair and face-framing waves.
+This classic, old Hollywood style worn by Lucy Boynton at this year's Oscars was an obvious ode to Grace Kelly, who was known for her soft, blonde hair and face-framing waves.
 While Boynton has turned down a bit of the volume, with asymmetrical curls and clean, structured ends, this modernized style hasn't lost one bit of its glamour.

 All Rolled Up